barrettotte/Subarashii-CPU/README.md

 # Subarashii-CPU

-A homebrew 16-bit RISC CPU in Verilog.
+A 16-bit RISC CPU inspired by MIPS.

-This is the basis implementation and will most likely change slightly in the future.
+I designed this to learn more about computer architecture/organization.

 ## Specifications